freeCodeCamp/freeCodeCamp/guide/english/designer-tools/inkscape/index.md

 vector-based illustration and designs.
 Inkscape is widely termed as 'free and open-source' alternative to popular illustration design tool Adobe Illustrator.

-Inkscape can be used to create or edit vector based graphics including illustrations, shapes, line arts, charts,logos, diagrams, as well as raster images.
+Inkscape can be used to create or edit vector-based graphics including illustrations, shapes, line arts, charts,logos, diagrams, as well as raster images.

 Being an open-source tool, Inkscape comes free of cost.

-You can freely download Inkscape [here](https://inkscape.org/release/0.92.3/)

 It is available for all major Operating Systems including Windows, Linux, and Mac OS X.

-Download link for particular Operating Systems can be found here:
+Download links for particular Operating Systems can be found here:

 - [Windows](https://inkscape.org/release/0.92.3/windows/)
 - [GNU/Linux](https://inkscape.org/release/0.92.3/gnulinux/)